MarijeTromp/-Learning_to_See_in_the_Dark_Reproducibility_Project/docs/index.markdown

 ### Making of Dataset P2 <a name="making-of-dataset-p2"></a>
 The OnePlus 7 has a Sony IMX 586 camera sensor ("OnePlus 7", n.d.).
 We were not able to find the bit-depth for this camera, and therefore have assumed it was 10.
 The results for these images were on par as for the Canon 90d.
+When the ISO is set manually, the maximum is 3200.
+However, when it is automatic the maximum is 6400.
+Therefore we kept the ISO on automatic and only changed the exposure between shots.
+However, this caused the ratio to not be within the correct range.

 ![](./images/OnePlus7_1.png)
 The first time training we did not have the correct exposure time in the image names either, resulting in the outputs in the image above.